NSO-developer/nso-gitbook/operation-and-usage/cli-1/compliance-reporting.md

 * `device`: Specified list of devices.
 * `select-devices`_:_ Specified by an XPath expression.

-Furthermore, for a `device-check`, the behavior or the verification can be specified.&#x20;
+Furthermore, for a `device-check`, the behavior or the verification can be specified.

 The default behavior for device verification is the following: